oddjobs-maple/odd_job_guides/magelet/README.md

   wear equipment\]
 - LUK magician \[not to be confused with INT magicians who put some points into LUK, to wear equipment\]
-- INTless mage
+- INTless mage \[not to be confused with other varieties of INTless mage, e.g.
-- INTless magician
+  STR mages and DEX mages\]
+- INTless magician \[not to be confused with other varieties of INTless magician, e.g. STR magicians and DEX magicians\]
 - Pure LUK mage
 - Pure LUK magician